 What if we are going away and the dog cannot come with us?

-Each dog has a secondary foster who takes the dog when the primary foster goes away.
+Each dog has a secondary foster who takes them when the primary foster goes away.
 The secondary foster also takes the dog one weekend per month, regardless of travel plans, so a relationship is formed and the dog feels safe and comfortable in both homes.
 This offers a break to the primary foster as well.
 However, if you have a family vacation and want your puppy to come along, we encourage this.
 After all, everyone needs a vacation from working and learning, even our dogs!

 What is the difference between a primary and secondary foster?